Albert0147/BAIT_SFUDA/README.md

 Code (pytorch) for ['Unsupervised Domain Adaptation without Source Data by Casting a BAIT'](https://arxiv.org/abs/2010.12427) on VisDA.

+### Preliminary
+You need to download the [VisDA](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) dataset.

+Our codes are using PyTorch 1.3.1, torchvision 0.4.2 (python 3.7.6).
+The experiments are on one GPU (RTX6000).

 ### Training and evaluation
-You need to download the [VisDA](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) dataset.

 1. First training model on the source data.